 If you’ve ever tried to get a selfie with your dog, you likely found it hard to get them to look toward the camera or even sit still.
 The Pooch Selfie smartphone attachment is the perfect way to get your dog to participate in your photo shoot.
 It consists of a squeaking tennis ball that you can stick on the top of your phone to get their attention.

 Getting a bath is typically not a dog’s favorite activity, and because of the fight pups put up to avoid it, it’s usually not their owner’s favorite thing to do either.
+But it does need to be done, as bathing is a necessary part of a dog’s life.
 The AquaPaw aims to make this struggle easier.
 It’s a sprayer and scrubber in one that attaches to your hand, while the other connects to a hose or shower.
 It leaves both of your hands free and makes bath time less scary for your furry friend.

 Most dog beds trap heat, meaning they can get uncomfortable on hot summer days.
 When temperatures rise, a water-filled bed like the Cool Bed III from K&H Pet Products can help keep your puppy cool.
 It reflects heat instead of absorbing it and is perfect for both indoor and outdoor use.